v-gajjar/Minesweeper/README.md

    ```
 # Gameplay

-- By default, all tiles are closed.
+- By default, all cells are closed.
 A number of mines will be randomly distributed across the cells.

 - The objective of the game is to open all cells that don't contain a mine.